mshirsekar1/DiamondHacks22/Prizes.md

 ### Gold Awards

 🏆 **Best Overall**
-1 winner - $400 cash value
+1 winner - $800 cash value
-4 x $100 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $200 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

 💛 **Best in Equity**
-1 winner - $400 cash value
+1 winner - $800 cash value
-4 x $100 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $200 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

 ✏️ **Best in Efficiency**
-1 winner - $400 cash value
+1 winner - $800 cash value
-4 x $100 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $200 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

 🌳 **Best in Environment**
-1 winner - $400 cash value
+1 winner - $800 cash value
-4 x $100 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $200 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

-😇 **Best First-Timer Hack**
+😇 **Best College First-Timer Hack**
+1 winner - $200 cash value
+4 x $50 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

+🌟 **Best High School Hack**
-1 winner - $120 cash value
+1 winner - $200 cash value
-4 x $30 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $50 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

 ♿ **Most Accessibility-Friendly**
-1 winner - $120 cash value
+1 winner - $200 cash value
-4 x $30 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $50 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

 💡 **Most Innovative Idea**
-1 winner - $120 cash value
+1 winner - $200 cash value
-4 x $30 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.
+4 x $50 gift cards of your choice to Amazon, Visa, Neflix, Uber, Starbucks, Leetcode, or Spotify.

 ## Categories